coyote-team/coyote-wp/README.md

 # Coyote WordPress plugin

 The Coyote WordPress plugin allows for images in posts and pages to have their text description ("alt attribute") be managed by a connected [Coyote description service](https://www.coyote.pics).
 This means that all the image descriptions on your WordPress website can be managed remotely in Coyote.

+Once the plugin is set up to connect to a valid Coyote API account, image meta-data stored in your WordPress installation may potentially be stored by Coyote.
+The plugin may also query the Coyote service to provide necessary functionality.
+Please familiarise yourself with the [Coyote Terms of Service](https://www.coyote.pics/terms-of-service/).

 ## How it works